Stencil Ease Logo

-How to paint the Palm Tree Mural
+How to Guide paint the Palm Tree Mural

 The Sunset Sky shown here is optional - you may simply wish to paint your stencil on a wall which has been painted with a light color flat latex paint.
 Allow the paint to dry overnight before stenciling.